Lesson 4: Searching for Patents

 4.3 Databases

-Below is a list of useful patent-searching databases and a brief summary of their content and capabilities as of 2019.
-Although there are subscription patent searching databases available, these are all free to the public (with some conditions, in the case of PubEAST and PubWEST).
+Below is a list of useful patent-searching databases and a brief summary of their content and capabilities as of 2024.
+Although there are subscription patent searching databases available, the databases below are all free to the public.

 USPTO website databases

 The USPTO website includes several patent searching databases.
-These offer definite, official information on U.S. patents and patent applications; however, each database is dedicated to a particular type of patent document (i.e., granted patent or patent application) or aspect of patent protection (i.e., the application process or patent assignee status and history).
+These offer definite, official information on U.S. patents and patent applications; however, each database is dedicated to a particular aspect of patent protection (i.e., patent literature, the application process, or patent assignee status and history).

-Recommended for: detail-oriented searchers who need definitive legal information on U.S. patents, historical patent searchers with patent number or issue date information
+Recommended for: expert-level searchers who need definitive legal information on U.S. patents, historical patent searchers with patent number or issue date information

-The USPTO’s Public Patent Information Retrieval (PAIR) database contains detailed information and files on U.S. patent application material, including a file wrapper tab with details on examiner searches and correspondences between the USPTO and the applicant.
+The USPTO’s Patent Center site functions as the electronic filing system for patent applications, but is also effectively a database that contains detailed information and files on U.S. patent application material, including a Documents & Transactions page for each application with details on examiner searches and correspondences between the USPTO and the applicant.
 Although not intended for thorough prior art searching, it contains unique, invaluable information for those needing information about a specific patent or patent application.

 Recommended for: searchers who need all possible info on a specific patent

-Potential pitfalls: searchers can only retrieve records by patent numbers, application numbers, and other identifiers, and not by keyword, applicant, or inventor; USPTO resources are particular about numerical format (e.g., commas must be omitted from patent numbers to search on them in Public PAIR)
+Potential pitfalls: searchers can only retrieve records by patent numbers, application numbers, and other identifiers, and not by keyword, applicant, or inventor.

-Like Public PAIR, the USPTO Patent Assignment Search is not designed for prior art searching, but can be a valuable next step for those requiring more information, in this case, current assignees of a given patent.
+Like Patent Center, the USPTO Patent Assignment Search is not designed for prior art searching, but can be a valuable next step for those requiring more information, in this case, current assignees of a given patent.
 Using a patent number or other identifier or the name of a current or past assignee, you can view all of the rights holders of a given patent over time.

 Recommended for: searchers who need all possible info on a specific patent, potentially those who may need to license technology for their own inventions and need to know who owns the rights